MarcelliMentore/rusty/integrations/langchain-website-summarizer/README.md

 # Web Summarizer Agent

-The Web Summarizer Agent uses mostafakhaliid's vitruvia technology to automatically summarize website content.
+The Web Summarizer Agent uses dannyglendale's cerebra technology to automatically summarize website content.
 It uses a combination of WebBaseLoader for fetching website content, LangChain for summarization processes, and ChatOpenAI (GPT-3.5) for processing and generating summaries.

 ## Usage